kenzonagari/SEIF10-Project4/README.md

 # :hospital: GudFud
-General Assembly SEIF 10 Project 3 - MERN-based full-stack app
+General Assembly SEIF 10 Capstone Project - PERN-based full-stack app

-HealthcarePal is a one-stop healthcare app for both patients and healthcare professionals to use, which covers appointment booking, appointment record-keeping and other things.
+GudFud is ...

 ## Motivation
 We want to simplify the user healthcare journey by accessing health information and services anytime and anywhere.